remowxdx/AoC-2020/README.md

 Then I "clicked"...
 I saw what was meant and how to solve the problem.

 The trick is to find for each food which ingredients aren't contained.
-Those ingrdients can not possibly contain the food's allergens.
+Those ingredients can not possibly contain the food's allergens.

 While parsing the puzzle input, I built the list of ingredients, the list of allergens the list of food with the ingredients and the allergens that it contains.

-Then we go food for food and add the list of ingredients that it doesn't contains.
+Then we go food for food and add the list of ingredients that it doesn't contain.
 With that list, we remove from the allergens of the food, the ingredients that are not in that food.